stevekinney/tailwind-workshop/src/content/flex-wrap.md

 - **Flex Wrap**: Allows Flex Items to wrap onto multiple lines in a Flex Container.
 Useful for dynamic or responsive layouts.
 - **Flex No-Wrap**: Keeps all Flex Items on a single line, potentially causing overflow issues.

-By choosing between these two options, you can control how the flex items behave when they reach the edge of their container.
-Each has its own use-cases and potential issues, so choosing the right one is crucial for achieving the layout you desire.